Miss Kyriacou - Class Teacher

 · Phonics – Repeat Phase 4 and 5 at super speed ready for the phonics screen in June.

-· Our topic for the summer term is Honest John.
+· Our History topic for the summer term is George Stephenson.
 In Geography, we will learn through fieldwork and observation all about our town of Todmorden.
 We will find out about some of the key human and physical features of the area as well as having the opportunity to draw maps and field sketches.
-In History, we will learn all about John Fielden, we will research who he is and why he is important to the town as well as understanding what it was like to be a child in the Vicorian times.

 Don't miss our termly photo galleries below